LovyDhankhar/Big-Data-and-Data-Analytics/README.md

 19158 rows and 14 columns

 ### Source
-Dataset is obtained from https://www.kaggle.com/datasets/arashnic/hr-analytics-job-change-of-data-scientists.
+Dataset is obtained from: https://www.kaggle.com/datasets/arashnic/hr-analytics-job-change-of-data-scientists.